-tracy is a multidisciplinary artist who works across platforms in art, photography and film. her practice is a research-based, project to project approach that embraces analog techniques inspired by early cinema special effects, science, nature, and dance.
+tracy is a multidisciplinary artist who works across platforms in art, photography and film. her practice is an exploratory, research-based, project to project approach that embraces analog techniques often inspired by special effects from early cinema, science, nature, and dance.

-She worked as the Creative Director for the band Arcade Fire, creating artwork, music videos and live experiental content for the albums Funeral and Neon Bible.
-Her background in music has lead to continue to frequently collaborate with musicians.
+She has worked as Creative Director for the band Arcade Fire, creating album artwork, videos and live experiential content for the albums Funeral and Neon Bible.